Andrea del Sarto: Visit to France

-Before the end of 1516, a Pietà of Del Sarto's composition, and afterwards a Madonna, were sent to the French Court.
+Before the end of 1516, a Pietà of Del Sarto's composition, and afterward a Madonna, were sent to the French Court.
 This led to an invitation from François I, in 1518, and he journeyed to Paris in June of that year, along with his pupil Andrea Squarzzella, leaving his wife, Lucrezia, in Florence.

 According to Giorgio Vasari, Andrea's pupil and biographer, Lucrezia wrote to Andrea and demanded he return to Italy.
-The King assented, but only on the understanding that his absence from France was to be short.
+The king assented, but only on the understanding that his absence from France was to be short.
 He then entrusted Andrea with a sum of money to be expended in purchasing works of art for the French Court.
-By Vasari's account, Andrea took the money and used it to buy himself a house in Florence, thus ruining his reputation and preventing him from ever returning to France.
-The story inspired Robert Browning's poem-monologue "Andrea del Sarto Called the 'Faultless Painter'" (1855), but is now believed by some historians to be apocryphal.
+By Vasari's account, Andrea took the money and used it instead to buy a house in Florence, thus ruining his reputation and preventing him from ever returning to France.
+The story inspired Robert Browning's poem-monologue "Andrea del Sarto Called the 'Faultless Painter'" (1855), but now is dismissed by some historians as apocryphal, untrue although oft-repeated.